petros-d/docs/docs/deployment-metrics.md

 ## Overview

-The Astronomer Cloud UI shows high level metrics for each Deployment in your Workspace over the past 24 hours.
+The Astronomer Cloud UI shows 4 high-level metrics for each Deployment in your Workspace over the last 24 hours.
 These metrics can be viewed from both the **Deployments** menu and individual Deployment pages.

-This guide provides information about each available Deployment metric in Astronomer Cloud.

-## Deployment Performance
+They include:

+- DAG Runs
+- Task Instances
+- Worker CPU
+- Worker Memory

-You can view metrics related to a Deployment's performance directly in the Astronomer Cloud UI.
-Metrics are recorded and updated at the start of each hour, shown in both UTC and your local browser timezone.
-Each bar in all graphs covers a complete hour.
-For example, `16:00` to `17:00`.
+Metrics are recorded and updated at the start of each hour, which is displayed in both UTC and your local browser timezone.
+Each bar across all graphs covers a complete hour while the entire time window for a single graph is 24 hours.
+For example, a single bar might represent `16:00` to `17:00` while the entire time window of the graph might represent `Nov 1 16:00` to `Nov 2 16:00`.

 <div class="text--center">
   <img src="/img/docs/deployment-metrics.png" alt="Metrics dashboard in the Cloud UI" />
 </div>

-These metrics serve as high-level reports on Deployment performance to be viewed at a glance.
+These metrics serve as high-level reports that are intended to be viewed at a glance.
 For example, you might notice failed task instances in the Astronomer Cloud UI and then open the Airflow UI to troubleshoot.

-The following sections describe each of these metrics from left to right.
+The following sections describe each of the 4 available metrics from left to right.

+## Deployment Performance

+The first and second Deployment metrics in the Astronomer UI give you visibility into the performance of your Deployment as measured by successes and failures of both DAG runs and task instances.

 ### DAG Runs